 There are some circumstances in which an employee or volunteer may be expected to share information about a child, for example when abuse is alleged or suspected.
-In such cases, individuals have a duty to pass information on without delay but only to those with designated safeguarding responsibilities.
+In such cases, individuals have a duty to pass information on without delay but only to those with designated safeguarding responsibilities or to statutory services.